mlutfy/reporterror/README.md

 The extension can also offer to try to resolve some common errors:

-For contribution pages where the session has expired or the contribution page URL is truncated, you can choose to gracefully redirect CiviCRM errors to the site CMS default page, a specific contribution page or not at all.
-You also have the option of not getting emails on contribution page redirects.
+* For contribution pages where the session has expired or the contribution page URL is truncated, you can choose to gracefully redirect CiviCRM errors to the site CMS default page, a specific contribution page or not at all.
+You also have the option of not getting emails on contribution page redirects (since crawlers can make them rather frequent).

+* more to come?

 To get the latest version of this module: https://github.com/mlutfy/ca.bidon.reporterror